 Of course, Campobello Island has a very cute red and white lighthouse that is begging to be photographed!
 And Liberty Point provides some nice shots.

 I took a tour of Campobello Island with lovely local Peter Harwerth.
 He drove me around and filled me in on his island home.
-Check out Peter’s blog and contact him to take you around the island here.
+Check out Peter’s blog and contact him to take you around Campobello island here.

 It is possible to stay the night on Campobello Island but there are not many choices for hotels.
 Renting a cabin is the best option – check out the Sea Urchin Cottage.
-Try The Pier near Wilson’s Beach for a meal and The Porch is known for great blueberry pie!
+Try The Pier near Wilson’s Beach for a meal and The Porch Campobello Island is known for great blueberry pie!

 5. Instagrammable Attractions in New Brunswick – St Martins Harbor